 Not only did the Schmincke watercolor paints have excellent lightfastness ratings, but their high pigment concentration gave artists greater control over the layers in their painting – a critical aspect when watercoloring.
 In addition, Schmincke’s 139 colors should suit just about anyone’s color requirement.

 Now when it came to reviewing watercolor paints for beginners (i.e. students) and intermediates, the Winsor & Newton Cotman Watercolors was the best buy.
-This set by Winsor & Newton not only rivaled many of the professional grade paints on our list, but it was capable of producing vibrant colors at an affordable price.
-We found the best alternative to the Cotman watercolors were the Van Gogh watercolors by Royal Talens.
+This set by Winsor & Newton not only rivaled many of the professional-grade paints on our list, but it was capable of producing vibrant colors at an affordable price.
+We found the best alternative to the Cotman watercolors was the Van Gogh watercolors by Royal Talens.